 A gradual slide into anarchy, civil war, and possible defacto fragmentation is already being threatened by the revolts in Basra, Nasiriya, Erbil, and other southern and northern cities.
 The suppression of these uprisings by Saddam Hussein’s regime is going to be a very bloody business indeed.
 The bloodletting now going on in Iraq is still in its infancy.
 Mustard gas may already have been used in Basra, according to the London Daily Telegraph of March 7.
 The wild Baathi rhetoric about security forces creating “rivers of blood” may well become a reality.
 But the principal victims, as always, will be the long-suffering people of Iraq.

 For the Iraqi people, the cost of enforcing the will of the United Nations has been grotesque.
 We shall never know exactly how many Iraqis died.
-Speaking of what the Allied forces found in the bunkers and trenches along the Saudi-Kuwaiti border, General Schwarzkopf was refreshingly frank: “There were a very, very large number of dead in these units, a very, very large number indeed.” during the period before the war broke out this was called the “poor man’s nuclear weapon,” and its horrific effects were described at length.
+Speaking of what the Allied forces found in the bunkers and trenches along the Saudi-Kuwaiti border, General Schwarzkopf was refreshingly frank: “There were a very, very large number of dead in these units, a very, very large number indeed.”1 The estimate of the chairman of the House Armed Services Committee, Les Aspin, that at least 65,000 Iraqi soldiers were killed2 is supported by Israeli sources who speak of one to two hundred thousand Iraqi casualties.
+Most of the killing, moreover, took place during the ground war.
+Fleeing soldiers were bombed with a neat device known as a “fuel-air explosive,” which creates a fireball effect that incinerates or asphyxiates everything around it.
+As Michael Kinsley reported in The New Republic,3 during the period before the war broke out this was called the “poor man’s nuclear weapon,” and its horrific effects were described at length.
 But as things turned out Iraq was unable to make effective use of the weapon; only the United States did so.